Lâm Văn Phát: Early military career

 The President of South Vietnam, Ngô Đình Diệm, heavily favored Catholics, and, as a result, Phát rose quickly up the ranks.
-Having started his career in the French-backed Vietnamese National Army of the State of Vietnam, Phát became a member of the Army of the Republic of Vietnam after the State of Vietnam became the Republic of Vietnam.
+Having started his career in the French-backed Vietnamese National Army of the State of Vietnam, Phát became a member of the ARVN after the State of Vietnam became the Republic of Vietnam.
 In 1958, holding the rank of colonel, Phát was sent to Fort Leavenworth, Kansas for officer training.
 Described as being tall for relatively short Vietnamese norms, Phát "spoke halting English".
-After returning to Vietnam, he served as the head of the Civil Guard, a paramilitary force that was mostly used at the time to protect the ruling family of President Ngô Đình Diệm rather than to counteract the communist Viet Cong insurgency.
+After returning to Vietnam, he served as the head of the Civil Guard, a paramilitary force that was mostly used at the time to protect the ruling family of Diệm rather than to counteract the communist VC insurgency.

 Phát has been described as a "political Catholic", a term for those who practiced or converted to the religion to curry favor with Diệm, who made most military and political appointments and promotions on the basis of religion.
 Phát's habit of customarily being seen in public with a swagger stick and his reputation for autocratic leadership alienated most of his subordinate officers.
 He grew his pinky fingernail to great length, a practice observed by mandarins during Vietnam's imperial era to denote their status.
 Some observers claimed that the mandarin style of his fingernail spread to his general behavior, decrying him as "haughty" and "hawklike".
 U.S. military advisors regarded Phát as "mediocre".
 As a colonel, he served as the commander of 2nd Division, located in central Vietnam from 8 June 1961 until 18 June 1963, when he was replaced by Colonel Trương Văn Chương.